ChurchApps/AskApi/config/docs/b1-admin-docs.md

 ## What You Will Find Here

-The Settings area is organized into four sub-sections accessible from the sidebar:
+The Settings area is organized into the following sub-sections accessible from the sidebar:

 1. **Settings** -- Configure your church's basic information, branding, and subdomain.
 See [Church Settings](./church-settings.md) for details.
+2. **Campuses** -- Add and manage multiple physical locations for your church.
+Once created, campuses appear on person profiles, in attendance setup, and in the Demographics dashboard.
+See [Campuses](./campuses.md) for details.
+3. **Custom Fields** -- Define your own fields to track on people (a date, number, yes/no answer, or pick-list), then fill them in on profiles and search on them.
+See [Custom Fields](./custom-fields.md) for details.
-2. **Mobile Apps** -- Set up and customize the navigation tabs that appear in the [B1.church PWA](/docs/b1-church/getting-started/installing-pwa) for your members (the same tabs are also rendered by the deprecated B1 Mobile native app).
+3. **Mobile Apps** -- Set up and customize the navigation tabs that appear in the [B1.church PWA](/docs/b1-church/getting-started/installing-pwa) for your members (the same tabs are also rendered by the deprecated B1 Mobile native app).
 See [Mobile App Settings](./mobile-app.md) for details.
-3. **Server Admin** -- Access advanced administration tools for managing your church's server-level settings.
+4. **Server Admin** -- Access advanced administration tools for managing your church's server-level settings.
-4. **Forms** -- Create and manage custom forms for collecting information from your congregation.
+5. **Forms** -- Create and manage custom forms for collecting information from your congregation.

 ## The Main Settings Page